ceph/ceph/doc/install/hardware_recommendations.rst

 Hardware Recommendations
 ========================
 Ceph runs on commodity hardware and a Linux operating system over a TCP/IP network.
 The hardware recommendations for different processes/daemons differ considerably.
-Ceph OSDs run on commodity hardware and a Linux operating system over a TCP/IP network.

 OSD hosts should have ample data storage in the form of a hard drive or a RAID.
 Ceph OSDs run the RADOS service, calculate data placement with CRUSH, and maintain their own copy of the cluster map.
-So OSDs should have a reasonable amount of processing power.
+Therefore, OSDs should have a reasonable amount of processing power.

 Ceph monitors require enough disk space for the cluster map, but usually do not encounter heavy loads.
-Monitors do not need to be very powerful.
+Monitor hosts do not need to be very powerful.

 Ceph metadata servers distribute their load.
-However, they must be capable of serving their data quickly.
+However, metadata servers must be capable of serving their data quickly.
 Metadata servers should have strong processing capability and plenty of RAM.

 .. note:: If you are not using the Ceph File System, you do not need a meta data server.